 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical romance is a paperback edition that was published by Dell on October 2011 and has 342 pages.
+historical romance that was published by Dell on October 2011 and has 342 pages.

 Explore it on Goodreads or Amazon.